Biden hires Neera Tanden into the White House

 Shalanda Young, who was confirmed as the deputy OMB director, is currently serving as the acting director of the office.
 Biden has not nominated a replacement for Tanden, but House Democrats have pushed him to select Young for the permanent spot.

-Tanden’s withdrawal left only one Asian American appointed to a cabinet-level job in the Biden administration — Katherine Tai, the U.S. Trade Representative.
+Tanden’s withdrawal left only one Asian American appointed to a Cabinet-level job in the Biden administration — Katherine Tai, the U.S. trade representative.

 That has prompted Asian American and Pacific Islander groups to pressure Biden to replace Tanden, who is Indian American, with another person of Asian or Pacific Islander descent.
 Many AAPI leaders and groups have rallied behind Nani Coloretti, a former Obama administration official, for the job.